The Parisi formula for mixed $p$-spin models: Proof

-\end{lemma} The proof of Lemma \ref{ThG} is based on the following observation.
-For a moment, let $R=(R_{l,l'})_{l,l'\geq 1}$ be an arbitrary Gram-de Finetti array such that $R_{l,l'} = 1$, let $\LL$ be its distribution and let $G$ be any random measure generating $R$ as in Proposition \ref{ThDS}.
-It is known that in some sense this measure is unique but we will not need it here.
+The proof of Lemma \ref{ThG} is based on the following observation.
+For a moment, let $R=(R_{l,l'})_{l,l'\geq1}$ be an arbitrary Gram-de Finetti array such that $R_{l,l'} = 1$, let $\LL$ be its distribution and let $G$ be any random measure generating $R$ as in Proposition \ref {ThDS}.
+It is known that in some sense this measure is unique (see Lemma 4 in \cite{PDS}), but we will not need it here.
 Let us define

-The Gaussian process $z(\vrho)$ here is the same as in (\ref{zy}) but we do not assume now that $G$ is concentrated on the sphere $\|\vrho\|^2 = q^*$.
-We will prove that the right hand side in (\ref{Phi}) does not depend on the choice of the measure $G$ and, indeed, depends only on the distribution $\LL$ in a continuous fashion. \begin{lemma} The function $\LL\to \Phi(\LL)$ defined in (\ref{Phi}) is continuous with respect to weak convergence of the distribution $\LL$ . \end{lemma} \textbf{Proof of Lemma \ref{ThG}.} Since $R^N$ is the Gram matrix of the sequence $(N^{-1/2}\vsi^l)$, we can simply think of the measure $G_N^{-}$ as defined on $N^{-1/2}\Sigma_N$ which is a subset of the sphere $\| \vsi\|=1$ in $\Reals^N$.
-Then (\ref{covzy}) agrees with (\ref{zy}) and Lemma \ref{LemPhi} implies (\ref{limAS1}) since $R^N$ converges in distribution to $R^\infty$ and, as we mentioned above, the Ghirlanda-Guerra identities (\ref{GGlimit}) imply that $G$ is concentrated on the sphere $\|\vrho\|^2=q^*$.
-Equation (\ref{limAS2}) can be proved similarly.
+The Gaussian process $z(\vrho)$ here is the same as in (\ref{zy}), but we do not assume now that $G$ is concentrated on the sphere $\|\vrho\|^2 = q^*$.
+We will prove that the right-hand side in (\ref{Phi}) does not depend on the choice of the measure $G$ and, indeed, depends only on the distribution $\LL$ in a continuous fashion. \begin{lemma} The function $\LL\to\Phi(\LL)$ defined in (\ref{Phi}) is continuous with respect to weak convergence of the distribution $\LL$ . \end{lemma}

+\begin{pf*}{Proof of Lemma \ref{ThG}} Since $R^N$ is the Gram matrix of the sequence $(N^{-1/2}\vsi^l)$, we can simply think of the measure $G_N^{-}$ as defined on $N^{-1/2}\Sigma_N$ which is a subset of the sphere $\| \vsi\|=1$ in $\Reals^N$.
+Then (\ref{covzy}) agrees with (\ref {zy}) and Lemma \ref{LemPhi} implies (\ref{limAS1}) since $R^N$ converges in distribution to $R^\infty$ and, as we mentioned above, the Ghirlanda--Guerra identities (\ref{GGlimit}) imply that $G$ is concentrated on the sphere $\|\vrho\|^2=q^*$.
+Equation (\ref{limAS2}) can be proved similarly. \end{pf*}

-\textbf{Proof of Lemma \ref{LemPhi}.} The proof is almost identical to the proof of Lemma 11 in \cite{Pspins}.
+\begin{pf*}{Proof of Lemma \ref{LemPhi}} The proof is almost identical to the proof of Lemma 11 in \cite {Pspins}.
 For simplicity of notation, let us denote

 and let $\e_z$ be the expectation in the randomness of $(z(\vrho))$ conditionally on all other random variables.
-By standard concentration inequalities for Gaussian processes (see, for example, Lemma 3 in \cite{Posit}) we have that for $a\geq 1$,
+By standard concentration inequalities for Gaussian processes (see, e.g., Lemma 3 in \cite {Posit}), we have that for $a\geq1$,

-for some small enough constant $c$ that depends only on the function $\xi$ through (\ref{zy}).
+for some small enough constant $c$ that depends only on the function $\xi$ through~(\ref{zy}).
 Since

-the inequality (\ref{GaussC}) implies that $\p ( |\log \e_\eta \la \ch z_\eta(\vrho)\ra | \geq a)\leq \exp(-ca^2)$ for small $c$ and large enough $a$ and, therefore, if we denote $\log_a x = \max(-a,\min(\log x, a))$ then for large $a,$
+the inequality (\ref{GaussC}) implies that $\mathbb{P}( |\log\e_\eta\langle \ch z_\eta(\vrho)\rangle | \geq a)\leq\exp(-ca^2)$ for small~$c$ and large enough $a$ and, therefore, if we denote $\log_a x = \max(-a, \min (\log x, a))$, then for large $a,$